bilfeldt/laravel-request-logger/README.md

 ### Unique Request UUID

-This package adds a macro `getUniqueId()` for the `Request` which generates a unique request UUID that will be saved to the logs and that can be included as [Global Log Context](https://laravel.com/docs/8.x/logging#contextual-information) which will pass it onto any application logging or error reporting.
+This package adds a macro `getUniqueId()` for the `Illuminate\Http\Request` class which generates a unique request UUID that will be saved to the logs and that can be included as [Global Log Context](https://laravel.com/docs/8.x/logging#contextual-information) which will pass it onto any application logging or error reporting.
 This id will per default also be added as a custom response header.

 **This is an extremely helpful trick when debugging customer requests as both customer, application logs, reported errors and request logs (this package) now all include a single common UUID!**